stuckerj1/bff/refactor_plan.md

   - Action notebooks append their run metrics directly to `BenchmarkLakehouse.metrics` (e.g., `spark.createDataFrame(...).write.mode('append').saveAsTable('BenchmarkLakehouse.metrics')`).
   - Controller reads this central table for visualization and/or archives periodic snapshots to ADLS.
   - Note: ensure the credential used by actions has permission to write to the metrics table.
-- Alternative (Controller aggregation):
-  - Action workspaces write a local metrics CSV to their workspace storage.
-  - Controller copies/ingests those CSV exports into the central `MetricsLakehouse` on a scheduled or manual cadence.
-  - Use this if you prefer not to grant write permissions to each action workspace on the central lakehouse.

 Important operational notes
 - Single credential assumption:
-  - You confirmed RBAC will not be an issue because you're using the same credentials everywhere.
-Document that service principal or user in your secrets and ensure it has the required Fabric/ADLS/SQL roles (write/read for metrics and data).
+  - RBAC will not be an issue because you're using the same credentials everywhere.
+Put service principal or user in your secrets and ensure it has the required Fabric/ADLS/SQL roles (write/read for metrics and data).
 - Capacity metrics latency:
   - Fabric capacity metrics and the Capacity Metrics app may lag (commonly hours, sometimes visible the next day).
 Plan analysis windows and account for refresh delays when correlating capacity usage to immediate run timings.
 - Cost & concurrency:
   - Large runs (1M datasets, multiple workspaces concurrently) can be expensive.
 Start with a dry-run (10k) and stagger or serialize runs for larger tests to avoid quota or cost surprises.
 - Naming & sanitization rules:
-  - Use the parameter_set `name` for the human workspace name.
+  - The parameter_set `name` is only used for the human workspace name.
-  - Generate a sanitized resource name for Azure resources using a deterministic function:
-    - Lowercase, spaces → -, remove characters not in [a-z0-9-], truncate to 40 chars.
-    - Example: `"BFF 10k LH to WH Full Refresh"` → `bff-10k-lh-to-wh-full-refresh`
+    - Example: `"BFF 10k LH to WH Full Refresh"` works for a Fabric Workspace name.
+All programmatic references use the GUIDs saved in the artifact files.
   - Use sanitized names for resource groups, storage folder names, and other Azure resource identifiers.
 - Dataset naming mapping:
   - `datasets[].name` is the canonical dataset identifier used for:
     - Lakehouse folder naming: `/Files/{dataset_name}base/` and `/Files/{dataset_name}updates/`
-    - Azure SQL schema/table prefixes: e.g., `bff_{dataset_name}` → tables `base_{dataset_name}`, `updates_{dataset_name}`
+    - Azure SQL table prefixes: e.g., `dbo` → tables `base_{dataset_name}`, `updates_{dataset_name}`

 Parameter validation (apply in matrix-builder / CI)
 - Validate for each `parameter_set`: